datartathon/datartathon.github.io/_fellows/MohamedAhmed.md

 ---
 layout: fellow
-name:  "Ana Gonzalez"
+name:  "Mohamed Hazan Ahmed"
 current_affiliation: ""
-location: "Mexico"
+location: "United States"
-year: "2020"
+year: "2023"
 socials:
     linkedin:
     twitter:
-author: arogya
+author: sabine
-date: 2020-11-22
+date: 2024-04-16
 categories: [ Fellows ]
-tags: [ People ]
+tags: [ People ]j
-image: assets/images/datartathon/ana.jpg
+image: assets/images/datartathon/MohamedAhmed.jpg
 ---

-Ana is a chemical engineer who just graduated her Master's degree in Sustainability.
-Her thesis focused on Disaster Risk Reduction mapping vulnerability to Typhoons in the Philippines.
-She also participated in VizRisk Challenge last year and [mapped vulnerabiity risk in Monrovia Liberia](https://medium.com/@anagonz/identifying-settlements-of-high-risk-of-floods-in-greater-monrovia-liberia-b71ac13249cd).
+Mohamed Ahmed is currently a Ph.D. student in the civil & environmental engineering department at Utah State University, where he is working on automation and machine learning in earthquake engineering.
+Mohamed is from Egypt, where he got his bachelor’s and master’s degrees in civil engineering from the faculty of engineering at Cairo University, in 2017 and 2022, respectively.
+For over three years after his graduation, he worked as a structural design engineer for various infrastructures constructed in the middle east.